 How to apply

 - How to apply: To grasp the opportunity, aspirants have to take admission at the university.
 The candidate must fill the application and can be submitted here.
-After that applicant must have to complete the funding form
+After that applicant must have to complete the scholarship form

 - Supporting Requirements: You must submit the following documents when you apply: